 The sex chromosome (X and Y) contains hereditary information and decides the gender of an organism.
 The abnormalities of the sex chromosomes are less severe than the autosomal aneuploidies but are most common among living beings.
 It is estimated that the numerical abnormality of the sex chromosome occurs at the frequency of 1 in 500 births.

 - Turner syndrome: This disease appears due to one missing X-chromosome [45, X].
 The frequency of occurrence of this disease is 1 in 2500 births.
-The phenotype of this disease includes congenital heart anomaly, neck webbing, edema in hand and leg, and renal anomaly.
+The phenotype of this disease includes congenital heart anomaly, neck webbing, edema in hands and legs, and renal anomaly.
 An adult having this disease will have short stature, dysmorphic features, and ovarian failure.

 - Klinefelter syndrome: This was the first identified sex chromosome disorder.
 This disease results due to the appearance of an extra X chromosome.
 The frequency of its occurrence is estimated to be 1 in 575-1000 newborn males.
 The phenotype of this disease includes small testicles and penile, infertility, pear-shaped hips, gynecomastia, and decreased facial and body hair.